Maple-Hearts/Maple-Docs/docs/Rules/home.md

 ## General Rules

 - It is your responsibility to remain informed of any rule changes listed here or in Discord.
 (They are subject to change without notice.)
-- You are not allowed to play any content that is under copyright protection (DCMA), such as movies on the TV and DMCA music on the boombox.
 - Do not influence others to break rules, you will receive a similar punishment.
 - Do not use any real-life events in the city.
 No suicide RP, real-life terrorism threats, pandemics or mental illnesses, not limited to these examples.
 - No racism, trolling, homophobia and sexism.